 Ocean & Co.

 Ocean & Co.is a high-quality and eco-friendly apparel, jewelry, and accessory brand that is working to help save our oceans.

-With each purchase, they make a donation to organizations that are preventing ocean pollution through research, awareness, and education, including the Karen Beasley Sea Turtle Rescue & Rehabilitation Center, The Lonely Whale, Oceana, and OneLessStraw.
+With each purchase, they make a donation to organisations that are preventing ocean pollution through research, awareness, and education, including the Karen Beasley Sea Turtle Rescue & Rehabilitation Centre, The Lonely Whale, Oceana, and OneLessStraw.

 In addition to their inherent mission of supporting our oceans, many of their products are made with sustainable materials, like their sea turtle tracking bracelets that are made with eco-friendly ceramic beads.
 With a strong mission, they have been able to sustainably grow their business.